jordan-hoang/ChessV2/README.md

         make

-This produces a "ChessV2" executable inside of the directory inside of build and it can be run to played a text-based version of chess where the commands are entered using Chess Algebraic Notation.
-In the future a React frontend will be created as a GUI instead of having a text based game.
-If you want to run unit tests they are shuold be inside of ChessV2/build/test/runAllTests executable.
+After building, you’ll have the ChessV2 executable inside the build directory.

-When running the application you should something that looks like this.....
+Running it will start the Server, it can be modified easily to take Text Input.

 ![image](https://user-images.githubusercontent.com/36338184/117098456-60893f00-ad23-11eb-9d73-97e0274c440b.png)